Lakshan-lk/Fashion-Store/README.md

 Database: (e.g., MySQL – if applicable)

 🎓 This project was developed as part of academic coursework and focuses heavily on admin panel design, category management, and elegant UI/UX for both users and administrators.

+📧 Contact

+Created with ❤️ by Lakshan Ekanayaka Feel free to connect on www.linkedin.com/in/lakshan-ekanayaka

+or email me at lakshanekanayakam20@gmail.com